effectfully/Generic/readme.md

 So universe polymorphism is fully supported, as well as implicit and instance arguments, multiple (including single or none) parameters and indices, higher-order inductive occurrences and you can define functions over described data types just like over the actual ones (though, [pattern synonyms are not equal in power to proper constructors](https://github.com/agda/agda/issues/2069)).

-There is a generic procedure that allows to coerce elements of described data type to elements of the corresponding actual data types, e.g. `outj` can be defined as
+There is a generic procedure that allows to coerce elements of described data type to elements of the corresponding regular data types, e.g. `outj` can be defined as

 ```
 outj : ∀ {α β} {A : Set α} {B : ℕ -> Set β} {n xs} {y : B n} -> D′ A B y xs -> D A B y xs
 outj d = uncoerce d
 ```

-Internally it's a bit of reflection sugar on top of a generic fold defined on described data types (the `/Generic/Function/FoldMono.agda` module).
+Internally it's a bit of reflection sugar on top of a generic fold defined on described data types (the [`Function/FoldMono.agda`](Function/FoldMono.agda) module).

 `D′` computes to the following term: